IllumiDesk/helm-chart/images/jupyterhub/README.md

-# IllumiDesk Grader Setup Service
+# IllumiDesk's JupyterHub

 ## Overview

-Grader setup service built as a docker image meant for deployment with IllumiDesk's Kubernetes-based stack.
+JupyterHub built as a docker image meant for deployment with IllumiDesk's Kubernetes-based stack.

 ## Local Development